-The lively capital of Montevideo has the longest Carnival in South America running for forty days from the end of January to mid March.
+The lively capital of Montevideo has the longest Carnival in South America running for forty days from the end of January to mid-March.
 Uruguay is one of Latin America’s most secular countries, with legalised same-sex civil unions, a high literacy rate, a strong independent press and low levels of corruption.
-Recently retired charismatic President, Jose Mujica and his enlightened, progressive policies towards the legalisation of gay marriage and cannabis helped Uruguay become the 2013 Economists country of the year.
+Retired charismatic President, Jose Mujica and his enlightened, progressive policies towards the legalisation of gay marriage and cannabis helped Uruguay become the Economists country of the year.

 This post is also available in: Spanish